zdoom-docs/staging/md/Api/Inter/WbPlayerStruct.md

 #-
 int {STime}

-The time this player finished the level at, in ticks.
+The time this player finished the level at, in tics.
 (This is the same for all players.)
 -#

 #-